Rebeca Grynspan: Secretary-General of UN Trade and Development

-Grynspan is a member of the Program for the Support of Women's Leadership and Representation (PROLEAD) of the Inter-American Development Bank (IDB), and she is former vice president of the board of directors of the International Food Policy Research Institute (IFPRI) based in Washington, D.C.
+She is a member of the Program for the Support of Women's Leadership and Representation at the Inter-American Development Bank and previously served as vice president of the board of directors of the International Food Policy Research Institute in Washington, D.C.
+In 2021, Argentina's president, Alberto Fernández, designated her an international adviser to the country's Economic and Social Council.